Homeless Strategic Plan

 System Coordination

-Internal Homelessness Task Force
+Internal Homelessness Working Group

 • Develop uniform messaging and coordination among all departments